Wideweb/game-engine/README.md

  - Shift+Z - point camera towards the negative z-axis
  - Space - rotate camera around the selected object

-**Primitives.** To add a primitive, right-click on the scene and select the one you want.
-Only cube and plane are available at the moment.
+**Adding objects.** To add an object, right-click on the scene and select from the following list:
+ - Cube
+ - Plane
+ - Empty
+ - Empty 2D

 ### Scene Hierarchy
  All scene objects are listed in the scene hierarchy tab as a tree.